jblukach/geo/docs/valkey-release-runbook.md

 1. loadedRows is non-zero.
 2. setCount is 4 for a full ASN+City load.
 3. outputs include the expected processed TXT artifacts.
+4. no sustained batch failures or malformed row parse warnings.

+If validation fails:

+1. Do not cut over readers.
+2. Fix source/config issue and re-run processing into the same release set names.

 ## 5. Cut Over Readers To New Sets